0m15/scrolla/README.md

 # Scrollalo 🍭

-**Scrollalo** is a tiny react component to create smooth scrolling with interpolation, loosely based on this codrops article.
+**Scrollalo** is a tiny react component to create smooth scrolling with interpolation, loosely based on this codrops example: https://github.com/codrops/SmoothScrollingImageEffects.

 A live demo is available here: https://scrolla.netlify.com/